robusta-dev/robusta/docs/installation.rst

         oc adm policy add-scc-to-user anyuid -z robusta-runner-service-account

     It's possible to reduce the permissions more.
 Please feel free to open a PR suggesting something more minimal

-.. dropdown:: Installing a second cluster
-    :color: light

-    When installing a second cluster on the same account, there is no need to run ``robusta gen-config`` again.

-    Just change ``clusterName`` in values.yaml.
-It can have any value as long as it is unique between clusters.